 - Business As Usual

-This is everything they need to do to maintain the status quo.
+This is everything they need to do to maintain the key areas of your business that require ongoing attention.
 It’s what’s necessary to “keep the lights on”, as some people say.
 For a Sales team this would be bringing on board new customers.

 This is everything you need to do to realize your desired future.
 This is about breaking out of status quo and moving forward.
 For a Sales team from a software company, this could be to improve the demo experience so that their Opportunity to Customer Conversion Rate goes up.